 • You are able to have sufficient information in order to initiate a preliminary diagnosis, following the minimum standard of care.
 Refills, rechecks, and similar activities are presumptively in this category.

 • You must gain informed consent- let your client know about the limitations of telemedicine, and continue to offer in person consults if they are not comfortable or do not provide consent.

 • Create and maintain a full medical records for each telemedicine (SOAP and more), just as you would for in person cases, including whether they consented.

-• Have seen the animal in the last year; or
+• Have seen the animal in the last

 As a reminder, in Georgia informed consent means – “…presented treatment options, and made reasonable efforts to inform the client, verbally or in writing, of the diagnostic and treatment options, risk assessment, and prognosis, which are appropriate and probable for the case in the veterinarian’s judgment following the standard of care… “

 Within these confines most activities other than surgeries, physical manipulations, physical exams, and other things that require touch and smell may be performed with Telemedicine and a valid VCPR.

 CLICK THE BUTTON BELOW TO VIEW A LIST A TELEMEDICINE COMPANIES USED BY OTHER GVMA MEMBER VETERINARIANS.
 (Please note that GVMA does endorse any of the companies listed.
 We just want you to have the options!)